The best new non-alcoholic wines, beers and spirits for 2026

 Sober Spirits

-Sober Spirits launched their non-alcoholic whisky alternative in November, and immediately sold out on their website (keep an eye out for a restock, or snag a bottle from a third-party supplier).
-It was awarded Non-Alcoholic Spirit of the Year 2023 at the prestigious London Spirits Competition, with the judges describing it as “a non-alcoholic spirit with flavours and aromas of cinnamon, marzipan, almond and cookie on the nose and palate with a creamy aftertaste and a fuller body.”
+When Sober Spirits launched their non-alcoholic whisky alternative, it immediately sold out on their website.
+And for good reason– it was awarded Non-Alcoholic Spirit of the Year 2023 at the prestigious London Spirits Competition.
+Judges described it as “a non-alcoholic spirit with flavours and aromas of cinnamon, marzipan, almond and cookie on the nose and palate with a creamy aftertaste and a fuller body.”

-A bottle of vodka with a grey label
+A black bottle of non-alcoholic spirit with a green label.

 Share this article: